 Q: How much do you think hope has to do with it?
 Were you at some level hopeful that something better was possible (for you)?
 If so, where did that hope come from, given a past experience to the contrary?

 A: As you know after reading my book, that I like to play around with words.
 One of the things I look at is the intensity of a word and 'hope' is not a very strong word to me.
-It's like the difference between the words, intention and commitment.
+It's like the difference between the words, intend and commit.
 Commiting to do something is way more powerful than intending to do something.
 For me to 'hope' for anything is putting the power outside myself.
 Consciousness resides within us.
 We just have to connect with it.
 We are the generators of our experiences so what is there to hope for?
 Simply get in alignment with whatever it is we want, right?
 For example, changing our mind-set from victim to victor.
 This of course, takes more than mere words or wishes.
 It means diving into ourselves and healing our wounds by giving our pain expression so we don't have to haul it around inside us any longer.
-It means facing our fears until we truly realize they are nothing more than beliefs we keep believing.
+It means facing our fears until we truly realize, they are nothing more than beliefs we keep believing.